 - Bank name

-You can normally get all this information from a bank statement, logging into the account online, or asking within a branch.
+You can get all this information by looking at a bank statement, logging into your account online or asking in a branch.

-A money transfer specialist can assist you with this and help double-check the details before you transfer your money abroad.
+A money transfer specialist can assist you and help double-check the details before you transfer your money abroad.

 Compared: Banks vs Money Transfer Companies